vishalcloudyuga/dcos-docs/README.md

 - Begin all links at the root `docs` level and include the version number subdirectory. (e.g., `/docs/1.8/administration/access-node/sshcluster/`).

+- Do not use hard line breaks for formatting purposes.
+These are unpredictable in the final output.

 - Each directory must contain an `index.md` file.
 This acts as the base-level topic for each folder in the site (required).

 - Do not include file names in your paths.
 Our site converts any files not named `index.md` into directory names.
 For example, the directory `/docs/1.8/administration/` contains a file named `user-management.md`.
 To link to this content on the live site, you would use the following path: `/docs/1.8/administration/user-management/`.